Personal expenses for employees

 Claiming expenses – the mechanics

-However, at this point you will also appreciate that as far as fees charged to a client and salary paid to an employee are concerned, an umbrella company is very unusual.
-Firstly, the employee negotiates the fee with the client, even before he or she starts working for the company, and then almost the entire income earned by the employee is preserved in a ring-fenced ‘fund’ for the benefit of that employee and used to pay his or her salary and all other costs of that employment.
+The employee negotiates the fee with the client, on behalf of Competex Pro, even before he or she starts working for the company, and then almost the entire income earned by the employee is preserved in a ring-fenced fund for the benefit of that employee and used to pay his or her salary and all other costs of that employment.

-As far as claiming expenses from the client is concerned, the agreement with the client as to what expenses may be charged is also negotiated in advance by the employee, again acting on behalf of the umbrella company.
+As far as claiming expenses from the client is concerned, the agreement with the client as to what expenses may be charged is also negotiated in advance by the employee, again acting on behalf of Competex Pro.
 Having negotiated what may be charged, the normal arrangement then is to use the client’s own expense claim form to claim agreed expenses, or to set out the expenses in a format acceptable to the client.
-Details of the expenses actually claimed are then emailed by the employee to CUL as soon as available, so that CUL may charge the client and the client then pay CUL (but see below if working through an agency).
+Details of the expenses actually claimed are then emailed by the employee to Competex Pro as soon as available, so that we may charge the client and the client then pay us (but see below if working through an agency).

-As far as paying expenses to the employee is concerned, the expenses that may be paid free of tax and NI are determined entirely by HMRC regulations.
-In particular, it may be that the payment of certain expenses has been negotiated with the client but that these expenses may not be paid on to the employee free of tax and NI.
-This means simply that the ‘fund’ available to pay salary is increased.
+As far as paying expenses to the employee is concerned, the expenses that may be paid free of tax and National Insurance are determined entirely by HMRC regulations.
+In particular, it may be that the payment of certain expenses has been negotiated with the client but that these expenses may not be paid on to the employee free of tax and National Insurance.
+This means simply that the fund available to pay your salary is increased.

-You should claim your expenses directly from CUL using our expense claim form, and you should attach or email scanned copies of invoices or receipts as appropriate.
+You should claim your expenses directly from Competex Pro using our expense claim form (we are currently developing an electronic version), and you should attach or email scanned copies of invoices or receipts as appropriate.

 Claiming expenses – working through an agency or provider